mtlynch/mtlynch.io/content/retrospectives/2021/10/index.md

 | Gumroad Revenue           | $728.90     | $189.14        | <font color="red">-$539.76 (-74%)</font>     |
 | Blogging for Devs Revenue | $0.00       | $27.30         | <font color="green">+$27.30 (+inf%)</font>   |
 | **Total Revenue**         | **$728.90** | **$216.44**    | **<font color="red">-$512.46 (-70%)</font>** |

+In August, I ran a pay-what-you-want promotion for the course, and that led to a jump in sales.
+I worried that anyone who would ever consider the course had already purchased it during that promotion, but September showed that a handful of people are still buying.

 ### [Zestful](https://zestfuldata.com)